smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 }

 {% endhighlight %}

-They were used together within integration tests to setup/cleanup data.
-The tests intermittently failed because the ``TheDataYouCareAbout`` was deleted when the ``TestData`` Finalizer ran.

 This was hard to find since when the code would run was not consistent.
 We eventually found it by tracing what could delete the data during the test along